maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-2022.rst

 We are still very actively developing Maemo Leste, so many things remain in flux.
 As a result, you might have to occassionally update using ``apt dist-upgrade`` as opposed to just ``apt upgrade`` - this is especially true for this update.
-Alternatively you can just install the latest images.
+Alternatively you can just install the latest images if things do break.

 In the past, sometimes Maemo Leste upgrades would cause unexpected reboots, breaking the system, we've tried to now solve those problems by `preventing